finos/FDC3/docs/api-bridging/spec.md

 A Desktop Agent will implement "client" behavior by:

-* Connecting to the bridge, providing authentication credentials and receiving an assigned named (for purposes)
+* Connecting to the bridge, providing authentication credentials and receiving an assigned named (for routing purposes).
 * Forwarding requests to the bridge.
 * Awaiting response(s) from the bridge.
 * Receiving requests from the bridge.